-4.10 Course: Basics of Building Construction [T-ARCH-107291] Responsible: Prof. Ludwig Wappner Organisation: KIT Department of Architecture Part of: M-ARCH-103554 - Basics of Building Construction Туре Credits Grading scale Recurrence Version Examination of another type 4 Grade to a third Each summer term 1 Events ST 2024 1720501 Building Construction 4 SWS Lecture / Practice ( / Wappner, Schneemann, Klinge, Hörmann, Michalski, Tusinean, Häberle, Calavetta, Weber, Kochhan Legend: █ Online, ➡ Blended (On-Site/Online), ➡ On-Site, x Cancelled Competence Certificate Other examination requirements consisting of the constructive, semester-accompanying work on the design project in the module "Studio Material".
+4.13 Course: Basics of Building Construction [T-ARCH-107291]

+Part of: M-ARCH-103554 - Basics of Building Construction

+Туре Credits Grading scale Recurrence Version Examination of another type 4 Grade to a third Each summer term 1

+Events ST 2024 1720501 Building Construction 4 SWS Lecture / Practice ( / ● Wappner, Schneemann, Klinge, Hörmann, Michalski, Tusinean, Häberle, Calavetta, Weber, Kochhan

+Legend: ☐ Online, ቆ Blended (On-Site/Online), On-Site, x Cancelled

+Other examination requirements consisting of the constructive, semester-accompanying work on the design project in the module "Studio Material".
 Working on the task is undertaken in groups of two and there is supervision and corrections made on a regular basis.
 The progress monitoring occurs during one's studies in the framework of up to two intermediate and one final presentation together with the presentation in the Studio Material.
 There the worked out results in the formats drawings, models, texts and presentations are portrayed and evaluated.
 The presentation length of the building construction-related composition is approx. 5 minutes per group.
-Prerequisites none Below you will find excerpts from events related to this course:

 Building Construction

-1720501, SS 2024, 4 SWS, Language: German, Open in study portal

-Lecture / Practice (VÜ)

-On-Site

-Content

 The lecture series "Basics of Building Technology" is closely related to the contents of the studio.
 The lectures are structured by basic elements of construction and are conveying a deeper look into the relations between material, detail, construction and design, illustrated by contemporary as well as classical built examples.
 The main focus lies on analysis and reflection, which complement fundamental technical aspects.
 As such, the lecture series is supplemented by tutorials and works as a basis and stimulus for autodidactic work, which is essential for studio activity.

-4.11 Course: Basics of Design Theory [T-ARCH-107303] Responsible: Prof. Marc Frohn Prof. Simon Hartmann Organisation: KIT Department of Architecture Part of: M-ARCH-103566 - Basics of Design Theory Туре Credits Grading scale Recurrence Version Examination of another type 4 Grade to a third Each winter term 1 Events WT 23/24 1710103 Basics of Design Theory (Exercise) 1 SWS Practice / • Frohn, Gazzillo, Gernay, Mori WT 23/24 1710302 Basics of Design Theory 2 SWS Lecture / 🗣 Hartmann Legend: ☐ Online, ∮∮∮ Blended (On-Site/Online), ♥ On-Site, x Cancelled Competence Certificate Other examination requirements consisting of two parts: In the framework of a written exam the important contents of the topics dealt with in the lecture as well as the accompanying texts and drawings made available will be examined.
+4.14 Course: Basics of Design Theory [T-ARCH-107303]

+Prof. Simon Hartmann

+Part of: M-ARCH-103566 - Basics of Design Theory

+Туре Credits Grading scale Recurrence Version Examination of another type 4 Grade to a third Each winter term 1

+Events WT 24/25 1710103 Basics of Design Theory (Exercise) 1 SWS Practice / 🗣 Frohn, Gazzillo, Gernay, Mori, Wasel WT 24/25 1710302 Architectural Thinking (Lecture) 2 SWS Lecture / 🗣 Hartmann

+Other examination requirements consisting of two parts: In the framework of a written exam the important contents of the topics dealt with in the lecture as well as the accompanying texts and drawings made available will be examined.
 The duration of the written exam is approx. 150 minutes.
 Working on the accompanying exercise usually takes place, as a rule, in groups of four to five.
 There are regular supervision and correction sessions.
 The progress monitoring of the tutorial takes place within the framework of a final presentation.
 Here the worked out results are presented and evaluated in the form of drawings, models and presentations.
 The duration of the presentation is approx. 15 minutes per group.
-Prerequisites none Below you will find excerpts from events related to this course:

-Basics of Design Theory (Exercise) 1710103, WS 23/24, 1 SWS, Language: German/English, Open in study portal Practice (Ü) On-Site Content As accompanying exercise to the lecture series "Grundlagen der Entwurfslehre" selected buildings are analysed.
+Basics of Design Theory (Exercise)

+1710103, WS 24/25, 1 SWS, Language: German/English, Open in study portal

+As accompanying exercise to the lecture series "Grundlagen der Entwurfslehre" selected buildings are analysed.
 The aim of the exercise is to study concrete architectural buildings from different times under specific aspects such as spatial structure and functional structure and to present them with drawings and models.

-Regular appointment: We, 10:00 - 11:15 / 20.40 Grüne Grotte First meeting 25.10.2023 10:00 - 11:30 / 20.40 Fritz-Haller Hörsaal (HS37) Submission/Exam: 17.01.-24.01-31.01.2024
+Regular appointment: We, 10:00 - 11:15 / 20.40 Grüne Grotte

+First meeting 23.10.2023, 11:30 - 13:00 / 20.40 Fritz-Haller Hörsaal (HS37)

+Submission/Exam: 15.01.25 - 22.01.25 - 29.01.25